Markk404/SNHU_CS360_Project3/README.md

 •	In what specific component from your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?

 I believe I showed my skill in the creation of an effective UI.
 Aside from that, I am somewhat surprised myself that I got the application working by some miracle.
 It was very stressful.
 Still, it provided a unique experience and challenge to allow me grow my existing skillsets.
+However, for the future, i will need to learn to clean up the actual folder full of the source items.